 The need for comprehensive SPM is just as important, if not more so, for the DoD.
 The DoD works with tens of thousands of contractors on a daily basis.
 Many of those contractors likely work with their own vendors.
 The sheer number of vendors accounted for makes it difficult for the DoD to effectively monitor security throughout its supply chain.
 This large-scale challenge was undoubtedly one of the reasons why the DoD created a framework that was more robust and all-encompassing than those that were already available.

-It’s worth noting that BitSight’s SPM solutions collect security data that can be mapped to any risk management framework, including the CMMC.
+It’s worth noting that Bitsight’s SPM solutions collect security data that can be mapped to any risk management framework, including the CMMC.
 The quantitative performance data provided by these solutions can help the DoD understand how, or if, their contractors are meeting the requirements presented by the CMMC.

 With the introduction of the CMMC, the DoD has made it clear that it will no longer tolerate lax cybersecurity standards among its contractors.
 Contractors need to step up their games if they are to continue to do business with the DoD.
 Conversely, the DoD must take steps to validate their contractors to ensure that they are in compliance with the CMMC.
-If all parties can work together to minimize vulnerabilities, we may see fewer breaches and incidents in 2020.
+If all parties can work together to minimize vulnerabilities, we may see fewer breaches and incidents in 2020 and beyond.